Arie2021jw/SQL_SERVER-Working-with-Dates/README.md

 2) Counting the number of business days between 2 dates using function GENERATE_SERIES.
 3) Counting the number of days between 2 dates using function DATEDIFF.
 4) Counting the number of days between hiring days between current row and next record using the window function LEAD.
+5) Counting the number of days in a year using functions GETDATE, DATEADD, DATEDIFF.